 Elsewhere on that first site, they explain how Terraform differs from configuration management tools (Chef, Puppet, etc.) and is inspired by cloud provider tooling (CloudFormation, Heat, etc.) to solve the same problems in a cloud-agnostic environment.
 Terraform and CloudFormation have become some of the more popular tools with much-debated pros and cons for each, but how to approach them from a security standpoint is a different discussion altogether.

 Where security fits into infrastructure as code

-We at Bridgecrew have made major headway building out our cloud security posture solution and have been focusing on automating the identification and remediation of public cloud security issues for our early customers.
-But we keep running into the same problems time and time again.
+At Bridgecrew we’ve focused on automating the identification and remediation of public cloud security issues since the beginning.
+But we kept running into the same problems time and time again.

-More and more of our customers have adopted IaC—for many of the reasons we cited earlier.
+More and more of our customers are adopting IaC—for many of the reasons we cited earlier.
 But very few have processes and tools in place to secure it.
 Although they’re aware that even the smallest misconfiguration can unknowingly leave infrastructure exposed, they just don’t know where to start.

 At the same time, we start seeing that when cloud misconfigs are fixed in run-time—for example, changing a publicly exposed S3 bucket to private—it’s highly likely (about a 70% chance) that it’ll resurface in the near future.
 The problem is that when clouds are orchestrated by inherently misconfigured code, they’ll continue to be configured incorrectly in production.